-

 Return to Top

-31 education and society cause and effect topics
+33 education and society cause-and-effect topics

-- How a school's social standing or
+- How a school's social standing or reputation effects its students

-- Why are some people tempted to
+- Why are some people tempted to cheat on a test, or an exam?

-- How social media has changed how
+- How social media platforms have changed how we interact with each other.

-- Why the concept of a 'typical'
+- Why the concept of a 'typical' family is under threat

-- Why sending people to prison is
+- Why sending people to prison is not going to help them change

-- Why the sustainable fashion
+- Why the sustainable fashion movement is necessary

-- Why we need to pay people a living
+- Why we need to pay people a living wage

 - Why the voting rate is falling

-- How poor housing reinforces poor
+- How poor housing reinforces poor behavior

-- How educational success underpins
+- How educational success underpins personal success

-- Why all schools should have
+- Why all schools should have uniforms for their students to wear

-- The impact that the pressure to
+- The impact that the pressure to get good grades has

-- How food insecurity impacts
+- How food insecurity impacts behavior

-live on the street or in their cars?
+- What's causing so many people to live on the street or in their cars?

-- How smiling (or scowling!) changes
+- How smiling (or scowling!) changes how we feel

 - Why smart phones are necessary